-- (A) Site Plan Review, pursuant to Section 6.3 and 24 V.S.A §4416, shall apply to all permitted and conditional uses as designated in Article 2, excluding single- and two-family dwellings, residential accessory uses or structures (including home occupations within a single or two-family dwelling, day care facilities and group homes with 6 or fewer clients/residents), signs, and other uses specifically exempted from site plan review under these regulations. - (B) Conditional Use Review, pursuant to Section 6.4 and the 24 V.S.A §4414(3), shall apply to all conditional uses as designated in Article 2 or as otherwise specified in these regulations including, but not limited to, modification of height standards in accordance with Section 3.6 and modification of setback standards in accordance with Section 3.8. - (C) Flood Hazard Review, pursuant to Section 6.5, the 24 V.S.A §4424 and 10 V.S.A. §753, shall apply to all development, including but not limited to new or expanded single-family dwellings and accessory within the designated Flood Hazard Area Overlay District (FHO).
+- (A) Site Plan Review, pursuant to Section 5.3 and the Act [§4416], shall apply to all permitted and conditional uses as designated in Article 2, excluding single and two family dwellings, residential accessory uses or structures (including home occupations within a single or two-family dwelling, day care facilities and group homes with 6 or fewer clients/residents), signs, and other uses specifically exempted from site plan review under these regulations. - (B) Conditional Use Review, pursuant to Section 5.4 and the Act [§4414(3)], shall apply to all conditional uses as designated in Article 2 or as otherwise specified in these regulations including, but not limited to, modification of height standards in accordance with Section 3.6 and modification of setback standards in accordance with Section 3.8. - (C) Flood Hazard Review, pursuant to Section 5.5, the Act [§4424] and 10 V.S.A. [§753], shall apply to all development, including but not limited to new or expanded single-family dwellings and accessory within the designated Flood Hazard Area Overlay District (FHO).

-SECTION 6.2 COORDINATION
+SECTION 5.2 COORDINATION

-- (A) Where an application requires both site plan review and conditional use review, the Development Review Board shall consider both applications when possible, in a single combined hearing pursuant to Section 6.3 and Section 6.4, act to approve or disapprove, and provide separate written findings and conditions.
-The following should be considered with regard to respective review procedures and standards: - (1) Site plan review may require that a project be of high quality, attractive and functional site design, and that overall building and site design be consistent with the purpose and character of the district within which it is located.
-Standards and conditions emphasize those considerations related to internal layout of the site, its physical design and appearance as viewed from off-site, and the functional integration of the site with surrounding properties and uses. - (2) Conditional use review may require compliance with standards addressing the impact of proposed land uses on adjacent properties, the neighborhood or district in which the project is located, and the community at large.
-Standards and conditions emphasize those considerations in which off-site impacts of a proposed project can be identified, avoided and/or mitigated. - (B) Specific uses subject to both flood hazard review and conditional use review shall be reviewed concurrently in accordance with Sections 6.4 and 6.5 by the Development Review Board.
-Permitted uses within Flood Hazard Area Overlay District shall be subject to review only in accordance with the procedures and requirements of Article 4 and Section 6.5.
+- (A) Where an application requires both site plan review and conditional use review, the Development Review Board shall consider both applications when possible, in a single combined hearing pursuant to Section 5.3 and Section 5.4, act to approve or disapprove, and provide separate written findings and conditions.
+The following should be considered with regard to respective review procedures and standards: - (1) Site plan review typically requires that a project be of high quality, attractive and functional site design, and that overall building and site design be consistent with the purpose and character of the district within which it is located.
+Standards and conditions emphasize those considerations related to internal layout of the site, its physical design and appearance as viewed from off-site, and the functional integration of the site with surrounding properties and uses. - (2) Conditional use review typically requires compliance with standards addressing the impact of proposed land uses on adjacent properties, the neighborhood or district in which the project is located, and the community at large.
+Standards and conditions emphasize those considerations in which off-site impacts of a proposed project can be identified, avoided and/or mitigated. - (B) Specific uses subject to both flood hazard review and conditional use review shall be reviewed concurrently in accordance with Sections 5.4 and 5.5 by the Development Review Board.
+Permitted uses within Flood Hazard Area Overlay District shall be subject to review only in accordance the procedures and requirements of Section 5.5.

 (C) Notice for combined review hearing shall be made in accordance with 24 V.S.A. § 4464(a)(1).
-The hearing notice shall include a statement that the hearing will be a combined review of the proposed project and list each review process that will be conducted at the hearing.
+The hearing notice shall include a statement that hearing will be a combined review of the proposed project and list each review process that will be conducted at the hearing.

-SECTION 6.3 SITE PLAN REVIEW STANDARDS & PROCEDURES
+SECTION 5.3 SITE PLAN REVIEW STANDARDS & PROCEDURES